Connor Wong Player Props: Red Sox vs. Angels

 - Wong has driven in a run in one game this year, and it was more than one in that game.

-- He has scored in three games this year (30.0%), but has had no multi-run games.
+- He has scored in four games this season (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.